precice/preeco-orga/guidelines/guidelines-application-cases.md

     <m2n:sockets acceptor="Fluid" connector="Solid" exchange-directory=".." />
     ```

-- [ ] R.3: The README file follows the following structure:
+- [ ] R.3: There is a README file that includes at least the following elements:
   - Setup: the physics of the case (domain, boundary conditions, ...) including a simple sketch
   - Configuration: the preCICE configuration visualized by the [preCICE config visualizer](tooling-config-visualization.html)
   - Solvers: list of solvers, their dependencies, and potentially how to build them